CodeLinaro-mirror/le_external_libcamera_libcamera/Documentation/runtime_configuration.rst

 IPA configuration
 ~~~~~~~~~~~~~~~~~

-IPA modules use configuration files to store parameters.
+IPA modules use their own configuration files to store parameters.
 The format and
 contents of the configuration files is specific to the IPA module.
 They usually
 contain tuning parameters for the algorithms, in JSON format.